 The walls of the city came into view, the limestone sparkling with golden excitement.
 If I’d thought Dubrovnik was beautiful in the daylight, it wasn’t a patch on what the city had to offer at night.

 Before our final paddle into the bay, we took a breather just to stop and take in the view.
-With the final glimpses of sun cascading across the water to our left and the moon risiny hazily to our right, and a murmuration of starlings putting on a pretty epic display above, it was hard to imagine a more perfect end to the experience.
+To our left, the final glimpses of sun cascaded across the water.
+To the right, the moon rose hazily through the veil of clouds.
+Above, a murmuration of starlings danced in perfect unison.
+It was hard to imagine a more perfect end to the experience.

 So how would I sum up the experience?

-The added bonus of kayaking with a group like Adventure Dalmatia is that you’ll be in the safe hands of a local guide, who’ll keep you safe and fill you in on all kinds of insider knowledge.
-We got super lucky with Alex, who had a cracking sense of humour, but I’m sure whoever leads your tour will have you well looked after.
+The added bonus of kayaking with a group like Adventure Dalmatia is that you’ll be in the safe hands of a local guide, who’ll fill you in on all kinds of insider knowledge.
+We got super lucky with Alex, who had a cracking sense of humour.
+I’m sure whoever leads your tour will have you well looked after.

 Sounds great, right?
 Here’s the small print.